-From 4 May 2021, you will be asked to sign a marriage schedule/document at your ceremony, rather than a marriage register.
+Since 4 May 2021, couples have been asked to sign a marriage schedule/document at the ceremony, rather than a marriage register.

 We will use this document to enter your marriage in an electronic marriage register.